aleciane/sl2019-2024.github.io/README.md

-# slack-promethee_2019-2024_
+# sl2019-2024_
-Archive of the PROMETHEE slack workspace
+Archive of the slack workspace
-Evelyne Alecian